Jiliar/DesignPatternsPractice/src/creationals/factory_method/README.md

 ## Factory Method

-Define an interface for creating an object, but let subclasses decide which class to instantiate.<br/>
+###English:
-Factory method lets a class defer instantiation to subclasses
+Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory method lets a class defer instantiation to subclasses.